 This podcast, part two, covers four key changes featured in the September 2016 revision of Publication 1075, Tax Information Security Guidelines for Federal, State and Local Agencies.

 Use of Automated Tools

-To enhance our ability to identify, monitor and mitigate risk to FTI, The Office of Safeguards uses an automated tool during on-site reviews.
+To enhance our ability to identify, monitor and mitigate risk to FTI, Safeguards uses an automated tool during on-site reviews.

 Physical Security and Disclosure References/Related Topics

 Publication 1075 requirements pertaining to the protection of FTI in a physical environment and the disclosure of FTI to other persons are available in the Safeguard Disclosure Security Evaluation Matrix.